2008–09 Russian Cup: Fifth round

 Note: Roman numerals in brackets denote the league tier the clubs participated in during the 2008 season.

-Sixth Round
+Sixth round

 The winners from the previous round entered the Sixth Round.
-The matches were played on September 23 and 24, 2008.
+The matches were played on 23 and 24 September 2008.

 Note: Roman numerals in brackets denote the league tier the clubs participated in during the 2008 season.

 Quarter-finals

-The matches were played on April 15 and 22, 2009.
+The matches were played on 15 and 22 April 2009.

 Note: Roman numerals in brackets denote the league tier the clubs participated in during the 2009 season.

 Semi-finals

-The matches were played on May 6 and 13, 2009.
+The matches were played on 6 and 13 May 2009.

 Final

-The final was played on May 31, 2009.
+The final was played on 31 May 2009.

 Played in the earlier stages, but were not on the final game squad: